Schneider Doctrine: Doctrine

-Public Reception
+Public reception

 Despite the popular election victory of Allende, his name was not used in a positive manner by the general populace after his win was announced.
 Many stauch supporters of the Christian Democratic platform feared the spread of Marxism renouncing electoral and fiscal freedom.
 Cross country marches were often the manifestation of this, though concerned citizens also made their voices heard in newspapers, on television, and over the radio.
 Though this did not slow his congressional confirmation, the general unrest is what eventually manifested in widespread public endorsement of the Pinochet coup in 1973.

 On the other hand, however, Allende's myriad of supporters looked upon the administration with anticipation for a future of lesser economic hardship than that seen under the leadership of Frei.
 His acceptance was shaped by a gradual yet significant shift in the Chilean voting demographic, including an influx of peasants and rural laborers to Santiago, creating one of the first Latin American urban zones.

-Response to Doctrine
+Response to the doctrine

 Due to the particularly close nature of this election, there was abundant governmental, as well as citizen, backlash to the confirmation of Salvador Allende as the President-Elect.
 The opposition to Allende's Popular Unity party, the Christian Democratic Party, organized at the grassroots level many demonstrations throughout the country but predominantly in the capital city of Santiago, where the presidential palace of La Moneda stood.
 Heavy Anti-Marxism from Christian Democratic representatives in Congress and growing fear of a CIA-backed military coup among top generals grew, more so after General Schneider's reiteration of the doctrine on September 19th, 1970.

 Among the list of military officials involved in the assassination of Schneider was General Roberto Viaux, who had recently retired after heading the Tacnazo insurrection of 1969, and leader of the Santiago garrison, General Camilo Valenzuela.
 They joined the head of the national police force, General Vicente Huerta Celis, Admiral Hugo Tirado, in second command of the Chilean Navy, along with the second in command of the national Air Force, for numerous meetings concerning the venture. a main goal of these meetings was purportedly to keep the military unified throughout any potential endeavor against the executive-- this was the best possible chance at a successful coup d'etat.

 Allende's predecessor, Eduardo Frei Montalva, and his original government were also consulted in the insurrectionist discussions.
 His party, the Christian Democratic Party, was insistent that his position enabled him to save the government from being "delivered to Communism" and demanded that he take action.
 He gave General Viaux clearance for a coup in confidence, emphasizing that it must be carried out successfully lest he be forced to take retaliatory action in the public's interest.
 During this same time period, Tirado was promoted to Commander-in-Chief of the Chilean Navy, providing the conspirators some much-needed clout.